amy-wayland/kSZ_Power_Spectra/README.md

 # kSZ_Power_Spectra

-kSZ_Integrals.py : class containing methods to calculate the integrals for the dominant and sub-dominant contributions to the transverse and longitudinal components of the 3D kSZ power spectrum

-kSZ_Calculations.py : python file that calculates the 3D and angular power spectra for the transverse and longitudinal components
+kSZ_cNG_transverse.py : python file that calculates the contribution from the connected non-Gaussian term for the transverse mode

-kSZ_Satellites.py : python file that investigates the impact of incorporating satellite galaxies in the HOD model

-kSZ_cNG_Calculations.py : python file that calculates the contribution from the connected non-Gaussian term
+kSZ_cNG_longitudinal.py : python file that calculates the contribution from the connected non-Gaussian term for the longitudinal mode